MicrosoftDocs/Hololens/hololens/hololens-commercial-features.md

 #### Medlab Clinical

-The Australian biotech company works to address depression and opioid alternatives to pain management.
+An Australian biotech company works to address depression and opioid alternatives to pain management.
 During the pandemic, it pivoted to remote work using cloud computing.
-What's more, to support its specialized lab operations, it turned to Microsoft Dynamics 365 Remote Assist on HoloLens 2.
+Furthermore, to support its specialized lab operations, it turned to Microsoft Dynamics 365 Remote Assist on HoloLens 2.

 With the MR technology, the company improved time to market and ensured critical business continuity.
 This shift also allowed for collaboration and helped to halve domestic travel demands, even with travel restrictions easing.

 Better yet, MR catapulted the business forward.
 Experts and international partners now collaborate on HoloLens 2 devices, as opposed to making the trip to Australia.
 The company is also up-skilling its employees by calling on remote experts.

-In just over a year, quality, efficacy, efficiency, safety, collaboration, training, education, and better access to subject experts are all improved.
-And costs and resource constraints decreased.
+In just over a year, quality, efficacy, efficiency, safety, collaboration, training, education, and better access to subject experts all improved, with costs and resource constraints decreased.
 MedLab Clinical is optimistic about its future prognosis.

 ### Manufacturing

 Transform your workforce and build more agile factories.
 With MR apps on HoloLens 2, employees can quickly learn complex tasks.
-What's more, team members can collaborate from anywhere in real time.
+Team members can collaborate from anywhere in real time.
 Mixed reality apps minimize operational disruptions and keep manufacturing running smoothly.

 #### L’Oréal